storjarn/onto.js/README.md

 onto.js
 =======

-A highly modular node.js-based RPG engine.
+A highly modular js-based RPG engine that supports node.js and modern browsers.